What we do and don’t know about Trump’s ‘very big deal’ on Ukraine’s mineral resources

 What’s in the deal?

-The draft agreement seeks the establishment of a “reconstruction investment fund” that would be jointly managed by the American and Ukrainian governments.
+The draft agreement seeks the establishment of a “reconstruction investment fund” that would be jointly managed by the US and Ukrainian governments.

 Shmyhal stressed the deal would exclude existing “deposits, facilities, licenses and royalties” tied to Ukraine’s natural resources.